-Audits may often be tiresome, but with artificial intelligence, they are improving and becoming quicker.
+Audits may often be time-consuming and exhausting but that’s changing fast with the help of artificial intelligence.
+AI is making audits quicker, smarter, and more efficient.
 Hence, the Big 4 firms (Deloitte, PwC, KPMG, and EY) are employing the assistance of powerful AI tools in their audit practice.
-Although such companies are massive, you can also begin to use AI in your audits as well, i.e., no huge spending and a new technology team are required.
+These companies have massive resources, but the good news is you don’t need a huge budget or a dedicated tech team to start using AI in your own audits.

 What Is Auditing?